TechPenguineer/Github-cheat-sheet/README.md

 `git init` Initialize an existing directory as a Git repository

 `git clone {GIT HTTPS}` Retrieve an entire repository from a hosted location via URL

+# Inspect & Compare

+`git log` Show the commit history for the currently active branch

+`git log branchB..branchA` Show the commits on branchA that are not on branchB

+`git log --follow {file}` Show the commits that changed file, even across renames

+`git diff branchB...branchA` Show the diff of what is in branchA that is not in branchB

+`git show {SHA}` Show any object in Git in human-readable format

+# Share & Update

+`git remote add {alias} {url}` Add a git URL as an alias

+`git fetch {alias}` Fetch down all the branches from that Git remote

+`git merge {alias}/{branch}` Merge a remote branch into your current branch to bring it up to date

+`git push {alias} {branch} ` Transmit local branch commits to the remote repository branch

+`git pull` Fetch and merge any commits from the tracking remote branch